vanilla/docs/content/developer/addons/view-overrides.md

 **For use in testing environments only**, to view all the variables you have access to, you can include a special tag anywhere in your default master view: `{debug}` After adding this tag, refresh your forum page in a browser.
 A popup will show all the data variables available for use on the given page (you gotta make sure your browser's allowing popups here).

-To go even further, you can use [themehooks](/theming/hooks) to assign data to variables that you can then use in your view.
+To go even further, you can use [event handlers](/developer/addons/events-and-handlers) to assign data to variables that you can then use in your view.

 ## Smarty default master view example